adaptive-intelligent-robotics/AIRL_ENV/README.md

 The tensorflow version extends the base version with:
 - [Tensorflow](https://www.tensorflow.org/), compiled from source with cuda 10 and ready to link with sferes2.

+The pytorch version extends the base version with:
+- [Pytorch](https://pytorch.org/), compiled from source with cuda 10 and ready to link with sferes2.